RosenthalMark/BuildGhost/README.md

 ---

-### THE GHOSTops MANIFESTO: AI as a Force Multiplier
+### THE GHOSTOPS MANIFESTO: AI as a Force Multiplier

-BuildGhost is built on the belief that **Artificial Intelligence is a force multiplier, not a substitute for engineering judgment.** Within the GHOSTops ecosystem, AI handles the heavy lifting—the discovery, the mapping, and the boilerplate.
+BuildGhost is built on the belief that **Artificial Intelligence is a force multiplier, not a substitute for engineering judgment.** Within the GHOSTOPS ecosystem, AI handles the heavy lifting—the discovery, the mapping, and the boilerplate.
 However, the system is architected to ensure that the human remains the *final authority*.
 We do not blindly trust; we verify.

 * **TRUST BUT VERIFY:** Every AI-generated tag, test case, or PR must be reconciled by an engineer.
 * **ELIMINATING HALLUCINATIONS:** Our logic is built to favor "No Data" over "Wrong Data."
 If the AI cannot achieve high-confidence fingerprinting, it defers to the human operator.